adriaan-vd-graaf/genome_integration/README.md

 Uncalibrated MR-link results: beta: -0.0128, se: 0.10784, p value: 9.06e-01
 ```
 Note that the _p_ value is approximately 0.9.
-The input and output file formats are fully documentated below.
+The input and output file formats are fully documented below.

-Running the command below will run MR-link using an example data set where the gene was simulated to have a non-null causal effect.
+Running the command below will run MR-link using an example data set where the gene was simulated to have a causal effect.
 ```bash
 # This will run an example of a gene with a causal effect.
 python3 MRlink.py --outcome_bed_file example_genotypes/outcome_cohort \